As Christians we believe...

 That anyone can be forgiven of sin and can join in relationship with God.

-That God created and sustains the world and desires relationship with all who are in the world.
+That God created and sustains the world and desires relationship with all.

 That sin is the reality in which we live and we seek reconciliation with God and the hope of resurrection.

 That scripture is inspired by God and is meant to assist in faith and practice.

 That the church is meant to be the Kingdom of God on earth until it comes in its fullness when Christ returns.

 What Makes Us Baptist

 KBC is a historic Baptist congregation, however, not all Baptist churches look the same.
 The closest thing to a confession of faith we follow is the Baptist Faith and Message 1963.
 We do not, however, use it as a creedal statement or requirement for membership.

 Specifically, here are some of our historic Baptist beliefs:

 We believe each Baptist church is meant to be a community of believers who are autonomous in governance and affiliations.
 We choose what groups we partner with and minister alongside.
 At KBC, we partner primarily with The Cooperative Baptist Fellowship and CBF Heartland.